Honey bee deaths have been occurring in vast numbers in recent years.

 There have been many news stories in recent years about the problems that the world’s honeybees are facing.

-And as people learn about the honey bee deaths that have been occurring at such a tragic rate, the first and most obvious question asked is ‘why?’
+As people learn about the honey bee deaths that have been occurring at such a tragic rate, the first and most obvious question asked is "why?"

 Why are bees dying at such an alarming rate?